Staying in the hospital can be a difficult time. The food they serve is not always that great – and it’s usually not very appetizing.

-I had to send my husband out to get me some crackers and cheese because I was craving something salty.
+I had to send my husband out to get me some good snacks like crackers and cheese because I was craving something salty.
 How I wish I had packed some food before we rushed to the hospital.

 Not just me I had completely forgotten about my husband.
 Our plan was since our house was close by he could go home, freshen up and grab something to eat during the day.
 But I went into active labor in the night.
 He spent the whole night awake , supporting and helping me go through labor for 7 hours straight without eating anything but coffee.

 So even if your hospital will provide meals for mom during child birth, please, please pack some for dad to eat during labor.

 Like my example, you never know how long labor will last or if your partner will need easy snacks during their breaks from holding your hand through the entire process.

 Snacks that have protein such as granola bars and nuts are necessary because you may not want to eat much at all while giving birth–so get those snacks packed up before time comes!

 It’s worth the extra effort now by packing these hospital bag snacks ahead of time so hopefully you won’t feel too hungry throughout labor and delivery.